LouisDesdoigts/dLux/docs/API/images.md

 image = dl.Image(np.ones((256, 256)), 0.1)
 image *= 2
+image /= 2
 image += 1
-image /= 2
+image -= 1
 ```

-[Comment]: <> (it doesn't say HOW to implement these other methods)
+Here `*` and `/` scale the pixel values by the given factor, and `+` and `-` add or subtract the given value from all pixel values.

-On top of these, it implements a number of methods that allow for the manipulation of the image, these are:
+On top of these operators, the `Image` class also implements a number of methods that allow for the manipulation of the image.
+For more details on these, see the `Image API` above.
+These methods are:

 ### `Downsample`